gchauvet/vertx-async/README.md

   "includes": "io.zatarox.vertx~async~0.1.0-SNAPSHOT"
 ```

-The patterns are all available as static methods on the `org.simondean.vertx.async.Async` class.
+The patterns are all available as static methods on the `io.zatarox.vertx.async.Async` class.

 ## Patterns